overlookmotel/walk-folder-tree/README.md

 #### filterFiles

 A regular expression for what files to include.
-First matching group defines the key used in returned object.
 Defaults to `/^[^.]/` (i.e. ignore files starting with `.`)

 ```js